 We are part of America’s National Defense Strategy, fostering deterrence through innovation, advancing diversity in leadership, and supporting the Department of Defense’s priority to maintain a formidable end-strength that provides America’s all-volunteer force with the overmatch necessary to deter, compete and win in the future.

-READINESS: As a Readiness organization, we deliver on the promise of a national strategic capability to the Nation.
+Readiness: As a readiness organization, we deliver on the promise of a national strategic capability to the Nation.
 We remain ready for immediate mobilization and transition to full operations in support of a national draft lottery if directed to do so by the President and Congress.

-REGISTRATION: High registration rates across the nation serve as the foundation of fairness and equity for full operations, better ensuring that a national draft lottery has the highest level of participation possible.
+Registration: High registration rates across the nation serve as the foundation of fairness and equity for full operations, better ensuring that a national draft lottery has the highest level of participation possible.

-MANAGEMENT EXCELLENCE: By upholding high standards of Management Excellence, we are able to consistently provide the full spectrum of functional and programmatic support to Agency operations.
+Management excellence: By upholding high standards of Management Excellence, we are able to consistently provide the full spectrum of functional and programmatic support to Agency operations.

 Registration Compliance (CY 2021)